ZakShearman/mc-tower-defence/README.md

 ## Project Status

-A live **ALPHA** version is availabe on k8s.emortal.dev.
+A live **ALPHA** version is availabe on emortal.dev.
 It is still under heavy development and not ready for release.
 Feel free to use the project for fun and experimentation.

 ## Requirements

-  - Java 17+
+  - Java 21+
   - 256MB RAM (recommended 512MB)

 ## Running Locally
+⚠️ **UPDATE: Running locally may no longer be possible and therefore is a lot harder.
+I'm sorry.** ⚠️

 You can run TowerDefence locally!
 This is only intended for development usage so it functions a bit differently but you can totally play locally.